This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Simple and elegant UI

 - Easy collaboration with stakeholders

 - No 3rd party integrations

-- If you want to create a backup or get password protected then you have to subscribe for a PRO account.
+- To create a backup or get password protected, you must subscribe to a PRO account.

 - Limitation on fonts and background themes in free account.

-- The Pro package is priced at $49/month with unlimited items on the list, daily Dropbox backup, theme change options and enable password protection.
+- Workflowy Pro package is priced at $4.99/month (or $49.99 per year) with unlimited items on the list, daily Dropbox backup, theme change options, and enable password protection.

 Bit.ai recently hit our radar as a handy to-do list app.
 We checked it out, and it does a lot more than expected.
 As far as the “to do” and getting things done part is concerned, this app is lined up with multiple tools to help you do just about anything.

-Beyond the “to do” convention, the application is reaming with rich note-taking features, multiple file attachment support, several perks to help avoid distraction – so on and so forth.
+Beyond the “to do” convention, the application is reaming with rich note-taking features, multiple file attachment support, several perks to help avoid distraction, and so on.
 The fun part is that Bit.Ai is totally free to use.
 Of course, you can upgrade to a paid plan for a measly $12 per month.

 - Rich To-Do List Features